Sign up to our mailing list to discover the future of beauty and wellness.

 Healthy fats are really important for reducing the frequency and intensity of night sweats in particular; particularly the omega-3s found in fatty fish such as salmon, mackerel and sardines.

-A rainbow of fruits and vegetables should make up the majority of your plate at every meal.
+An anti-inflammatory menopause diet containing a rainbow of fruits and vegetables should make up the majority of your plate at every meal.
 Researchers have discovered that the high levels of vitamins, minerals, fibre and antioxidants present in fruit and vegetables can help to reduce menopause symptoms: in one study, menopausal women eating more fruit and vegetables reported a 20% decrease in the frequency and intensity of night sweats when compared with a control group.

-Keep a cool drink by the side of your bed, and consider hunkering down to sleep under a linen throw or lesser tog duvet.
+Have a consistent bedtime routine, keep a cool drink by the side of your bed, and consider hunkering down to sleep under a linen throw or lesser tog duvet.

 Keeping your bedroom at a cool temperature can also help to improve the quality of your sleep and keep the dreaded menopause insomnia at bay.